lwluc/lunchAPI/README.md

 Serves a JSON object containing all restaurants and their dishes which are set in the PATH-Param.

 **[/restaurants](http://localhost:3000/restaurants)**
-Serves a list of supported restaurants as Array.
+Serves a list of supported restaurants as Objects with properties name and website.